kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 Because there are obligations of the `id.k8s.io ClusterClaim` that are not meanigfully verifiable until a cluster tries to join a ClusterSet and set its `clusterset.k8s.io ClusterClaim`, the admission controller responsible for setting a `clusterset.k8s.io ClusterClaim` will need the ability to reject such an attempt when it is invalid, and alert `[UNRESOLVED]` or possibly affect changes to that cluster's `id.k8s.io ClusterClaim` to make it valid `[/UNRESOLVED]`.
 Two symptomatic cases of this would be:

-1. When a cluster with a given `id.k8s.io ClusterClaim` ties to join a ClusterSet, but a cluster with that same `id.k8s.io ClusterClaim` appears to already be in the set.
+1. When a cluster with a given `id.k8s.io ClusterClaim` tries to join a ClusterSet, but a cluster with that same `id.k8s.io ClusterClaim` appears to already be in the set.
 2. When a cluster that does not have a `id.k8s.io ClusterClaim` tries to join a ClusterSet.

 In situations like these, the admission controller will need to fail to add the invalid cluster to the ClusterSet by refusing to set its `clusterset.k8s.io ClusterClaim`, and surface an error that is actionable to make the claim valid.